Benchmarks

 All measurements are wall-clock time.
 CPU runs use a single Intel Core i7 thread and an OpenMP build on 8 cores.
 GPU runs use an NVIDIA RTX 3060.
 Both axes are logarithmic — slopes tell you scaling behavior, vertical gaps tell you raw speedup.

-Every pixel is independent — no shared state, no synchronization.
-The canonical case where the GPU should crush the CPU.
+Per-pixel escape-time iteration.
+Every pixel is independent, with no shared state and no reduction — the textbook case where a GPU should crush a CPU.

 How we measured